St. Emilion Tours: Great Wines of Bordeaux

 Most of its finest wine estates are either clustered on the hilltop plateau, cradling the historic town itself with its winding streets and breathtaking churches, or on the hillside slopes.
 Exceptions to that rule are the two grand St. Emilion estates that are on the neighboring Pomerol plain, Château Cheval Blanc, and Château Figeac.

 In tracing the great estates of St. Emilion, your route is essentially circular, around the town itself.
 Be sure to leave lots of time, though, for exploring St. Emilion itself on foot.
 It would be a shame to miss the underground church carved from stone, let alone the Maison du Vin with its fine selection of less expensive St. Emilion wines.
-And do notice the evocative standing gothic church wall of a ruined church as you enter town.
+And do notice the evocative standing gothic church wall of a ruined church as you enter the town.
 Instead of pews, there are grapevines, for this is the scenic vineyard of the grand cru Château Grandes Murailles.

 The Bordeaux classification of 1855 was silent on the wines of St. Emilion and Pomerol, probably for reasons of commercial jealousy.
 The wine merchants of the Médoc controlled the selection of wines that were classified for the 1855 Exposition in Paris.
 They were not about to give equal consideration to their rivals from across the Gironde River.
 Read more regarding Bordeaux First Growths.

-Now, St. Emilion has its own classification, and at the top of the list of premier grands crus classés are two wines in their own subcategory A: Château Ausone and Château Cheval Blanc.
+Now, St. Emilion has its classification, and at the top of the list of premier grand crus classés are two wines in their subcategory A: Château Ausone and Château Cheval Blanc.
 They could not be more different, by style or flavor, and they could not be farther from each other and still be St. Emilion wines.
 But they are each superior, and Alexis Lichine’s judgment that in a revised 1855 Classification that would rank the thousands of Bordeaux wines by merit, both Château Ausone and Château Cheval Blanc would be in the top eight, with Chateau Petrus of neighboring Pomerol, and the five leading wines of the Médoc and the Graves, surely has stood the test of time.

-- Château Ausone is on a rather steep slope that providentially juts out t o the south-east, providing some protection from winds and rain.
+- Château Ausone is on a rather steep slope that providentially juts out to the southeast, providing some protection from winds and rain.
 (Neighboring Château Berliquet has a south-west exposure, not sufficient to shield it from the elements, and its wine therefore sells for a small fraction of the price that its illustrious neighbor commands.)
 Its soil is poor, of course, and for years, plowing on the slope was done with the indispensable aid of the last horse working the St. Emilion vineyards.
 Production is minuscule by Bordeaux standards, just 1,500-2,000 cases a year.
 The grapes are 50% merlot and 50% cabernet franc.

 I recall with great pleasure drinking an 1845 Château Ausone that the owner served for luncheon at the château.
 It was too old to be decanted until moments before it was served.
 A superb rich wine, it was recognizable as an Ausone to anyone who knows the wine.
 As I savored the wine, I couldn’t help but think that this vintage wine had spanned all of France’s modern history.
 When the vintage was young, it was enjoyed by people who had lived through the French Revolution.
 And here I was, now enjoying the same wine a century and a half after the vintage.

-The wine is distinctive, with breed and a touch of something earthy, a perfect wine to serve for a memorable occasion.
-The wine definitely does not blend into the background.
+The wine is distinctive, with the breed and a touch of something earthy, a perfect wine to serve for a memorable occasion.
+The wine does not blend into the background.
 It is not unlike Château Haut Brion in that regard, while lacking perhaps something of the latter’s elegance.
 I like to think that Château Ausone is a country aristocrat, while Château Haut Brion is a country aristocrat dressed for Paris.
 There is a second wine, La Chapelle d’Ausone, which recalls the early religious murals that have been found in Ausone’s wine cave.

 - The wine society of St. Emilion, La Jurade, recalls the town’s proud history, when John Lackland (Richard Lionheart’s brother) on July 8, 1199, gave the town the right to set the harvesting dates.
 A festival now annually commemorates this event, with glorious food and wine.
-I was formally installed as a member of the Jurade in a ceremony culminating in a sumptuous luncheon, with every fine St. Emilion wine represented on the table, and nobody was using a thimble sized measuring glass to pour the wine!
+I was formally installed as a member of the Jurade in a ceremony culminating in a sumptuous luncheon, with every fine St. Emilion wine represented on the table, and nobody was using a thimble-sized measuring glass to pour the wine!

 In honor of St. Emilion, our wine tours in Bordeaux reveal what makes this Bordeaux wine region so special.